Records Management Policy

 4.6 Records of the university must be captured as soon as practicable in a university recordkeeping system (refer Definitions).

-4.9 Information systems must be reassessed for recordkeeping compliance if they undergo major upgrades or changes in functionality or content, including where a system may move from UTS to a service provider.
+- reassessed for recordkeeping compliance if they undergo major upgrades or changes in functionality or content, including the addition of new activities or where a system may move from UTS to a service provider or to a new service provider.

-4.12 Final documents and records of completed activities or business processes must not be altered or removed from recordkeeping systems unless in line with the university’s procedures (refer Records and archives hub: Archiving and destroying records (SharePoint)) and/or required by law.
+4.10 Final records of activities, decisions and business processes must not be altered or removed from recordkeeping systems unless in line with the university’s procedures (refer Records and archives hub: Archiving and destroying records (SharePoint)) and/or as required by law.

-4.14 Original vital records must be lodged with University Records within one month of the record and/or record variation being signed, approved or received in line with the university’s vital records program (SharePoint).
+4.14 Original vital records (refer Definitions) must be lodged with University Records within one month of the record and/or variation being signed, approved or received in line with the university’s Vital records program (SharePoint).

-4.17 All records, and corporate data as defined under the Data Governance Policy, must be allocated one of the 4 following security classifications as outlined in the Information Security Classification Standard (available at Records and archives hub: Information security (SharePoint)):
+4.15 All records, including paper and digital records, unstructured data, as well as corporate data as defined under the Data Governance Policy, must be allocated one of 4 information security classifications appropriate to the content as outlined in the Information Security Classification Standard (available at Records and archives hub: Information security (SharePoint)):

 - Public